AdobeDocs/experience-manager-65.en/help/forms/using/transaction-reports-billable-apis-jee.md

 -->

->[!NOTE]
->
-> * Transaction Reports UI displays three categories: Documents Submitted, Documents Rendered, and Documents Processed.
->

-Below is the list of JEE billable APIs, For the list of OSGi billable APIs, visit [Transaction Reports Billable APIs for AEM Forms on OSGi](https://experienceleague.adobe.com/docs/experience-manager-65/content/forms/transaction-reports/transaction-reports-billable-apis.html).
+Below is the list of JEE billable APIs.
+Find the list of [billable APIs for AEM Forms on OSGi](/help/forms/using/transaction-reports-billable-apis.md).

 ## Billable Document Services APIs {#billable-document-services-apis}